Fallingwater Cascades Trail: An Easy Hike to a Small Waterfall

 Once you pass the trail marker, you will be delighted by a surprisingly open and airy dirt trail.
 Most waterfall hikes are dark as you descend deep into the forest.

-This hike was shaded, yes, but more bright and cheery as you continue on the forested trail.
+This hike was shaded, but more bright and cheery as you continue on the wooded trail.
+Along the way, revel in the mountain laurel in warm weather months.

-At the .15-mile mark, you will see a wooden bench (kind of) built into the hillside.
+At the 0.15-mile mark, you will see a wooden bench (kind of) built into the hillside.
 You’ll be happy to see this rustic place to sit on the return hike up the hill.

-A few more steps down the hill and the trail becomes more rocks and gravel, then simple wooden steps appear by the .3-mile mark to make the descent easier on one’s knees.
+In a few more steps, the trail becomes more rocks and gravel.
+Simple wooden steps appear by the 0.3-mile mark to make the descent easier on one’s knees.

-At the .5-mile mark, there’s another bench offering the first views of gently cascading falls.
+At the 0.5-mile mark, there’s another bench offering the first views of refreshingly beautiful Falling Water Cascades.

-By the .6-mile mark you are at the waterfall, following a set of granite steps built into the hill.
-Mind you, it’s a small waterfall, but it does offer a refreshing respite.
+By the 0.6-mile mark you are at the waterfall, following a set of stone steps built into the hill.
+It’s a small waterfall, but it does offer a refreshing respite.

-Splash in the brisk water.
+This is a great place to splash in brisk water.
 There are several delightful pools just right for taking off your shoes for a cool down.

 Alternatively, you can re-trace your steps to return to the parking lot after a satisfying waterfall break.